gallardorafael/sentinel-cloud/README.md

 The most basic task of SENTINEL is the **Passive Surveillance**, which basically consists on giving the UAVs the ability to run an object detector and tracker, and report any find of a target object via the ```register_object``` API.
 The basic flow looks like this:

 1. The UAVs running SENTINEL Edge will be monitoring (based on a mission plan, route, or manual control) everything in their cameras.
-2. If SENTINEl Edge detects any object of interest (person, car), a Packet will be sent to SENTINEL Cloud via the ```register_object``` API.
+2. If SENTINEL Edge detects any object of interest (person, car), a Packet will be sent to SENTINEL Cloud via the ```register_object``` API.
 The packet will include the complete frame, as well as the event metadata: event time, bounding boxes, classes, coordinates, Sentinel ID (unique identifier for the UAV).
 3. SENTINEL Cloud will be constantly listening for objects, once an event is registered, the cloud will detect faces and license plates, if there are findings, both the faces and the license plates will be compared against any register in the blacklist databases.
 4. A log builder that lives in SENTINEL Cloud will create a log entry for the Visualizer, which is a web-based tool for visualizing multimodal data over time.